Brahea armata: Distribution and habitat

-This species is endemic to the Mexican state of Baja California, distributed from just south of the international border near the Jacumba Mountains to the central desert and Isla Angel de la Guarda.
+This species is endemic to the Mexican state of Baja California, distributed from just 8 miles south of the international border near the Jacumba Mountains, to the central desert and Isla Angel de la Guarda.
 Plants growing in the Sierra de San Francisco in Baja California Sur may be of a different species.
 It is locally common in arroyos and canyon bottoms, and has been observed growing in rock crevices at higher elevations.
-It is sometimes found with Washingtonia filifera or Washingtonia robusta.
+It is sometimes found with Washingtonia filifera var. filifera or Washingtonia filifera var. robusta.

 Uses

 Brahea armata has an attractive appearance, especially when young, and is commonly available at nurseries in the American southwest and in warm temperate locations elsewhere.
 In the UK it has gained the Royal Horticultural Society's Award of Garden Merit.

 It is drought tolerant (although occasional deep irrigation is recommended), can handle both partial shade and full sun, and temperatures down to -10 C. It is found under a variety of names, including "Mexican blue palm", "blue hesper palm", "big blue hesper palm", "blue fan palm", "sweet brahea", and "palma blanca".

 The Cocopah people ate the seeds after roasting them.